-GCC has developed an action plan in response to the challenges and priorities that have been identified in this strategy.
-Progress to implement the actions will be monitored by GCC and the data gathered to inform the development of the draft DHS will be used as a baseline.
-The plan includes target timescales for implementing the actions, which are:
+Glasgow City Council has developed an action plan in response to the challenges and priorities that have been identified in this strategy.
+Progress to implement the actions will be monitored by GCC and the data gathered to inform the development of the Digital Housing Strategy will be used as a baseline.